-When Kamehameha the Great embarked on his campaign to unite all the islands under one rule, Kauai alone clung to its independence.
+Kauai is notable for many other reasons.
+British Capt.
+James Cook and his crew first landed in Hawaii at Waimea, on Kauai's west coast, in 1778.
+When Kamehameha the Great embarked on his campaign to unite all the islands under one rule, Kauai clung to its independence.
+After Kamehameha failed twice to take the island by force, Kauai's king finally agreed to cede his island to the Hawaiian king.
 After Kamehameha died in 1819, his son, Liholiho, became king.
 He lured Kauai's king, Kaumualii, aboard his royal yacht and sailed to Oahu.
-There, Kaumualii was coerced into marrying Kaahumanu, Kamehameha's widow; thus, Kauai became part of the Hawaiian kingdom.
+There, Kaumualii was coerced into marrying Kaahumanu, Kamehameha's widow, further ensuring that Kauai would remain under Hawaiian rule.

 To ensure that concrete will never conceal Kauai's beauty, officials passed a law stipulating that no buildings on the island can stand higher than a palm tree (three or four stories).
 So no matter when or where you are on Kauai, nature will always reign.